 Perceived Quality (PQ) signifies how a customer interprets quality with her/his senses.
 This theme focuses on how to develop products with an accurate level of PQ for the intended customer and product segment.
 This involves understanding the customers in order to find the adequate level, verifying PQ virtually and also understanding the impact on PQ from other attributes.

-Theme Leader: Dr. Casper Wickman, Volvo Car Group/Chalmers
+Theme leader is Dr. Casper Wickman, Volvo Car Group/Chalmers

 Product specifications to

 reach PQ can be very expensive, which means that sub-attributes within

 PQ need to be optimally balanced during product development.
 New methods

 and tools, to track PQ progress in developing programs in combination